microsoft/cai-test-training-tool/UserGuide.md

 ![image](https://user-images.githubusercontent.com/45654580/150695901-c69d7299-c1d9-404b-a3d4-88a078f4551e.png)

 1. Select an environment that contains the knowledge base you want to test.
-The environment name and connection key can be configured in the .env file of the project.
-E.g. QNA_ENV = ["TEST", "DEV"] and QNA_KEY = ["<key_for_TEST>", "key_for_DEV"]
 2. Then you can chose the knowledge base you want to test
 3. Upload a test file.
 Make sure it is compliant to the format described above.
 4. If the format check of the test file was successful, you can start the test run by clicking the start button on the bottom of the page.